jondot/tiny-cli-ruby-gem/README.md

 # tiny-cli-ruby-gem

-A simple rubygem for making a CLI.
+A transforming template repo to make CLIs in Ruby.
-Based on a lightweight `slop` that has testing and fixtures built in.
+CLI is based on the lightweight `slop` and has testing and fixtures built in.

 ## Quickstart

+Once you run `rake provision` on this repo after you clone it, it will transform into your gem.

-We'll make a new CLI named `fable` with main module name named `Fable`:
+We'll make a new CLI named `fable` with main module name named `Fable`.
+Do this each time you want to make a new CLI.

 ```
 $ git clone https://github.com/jondot/tiny-cli-ruby-gem